 The inspector should be aware that worker performance has an obvious, important impact on work activities in radiological areas.
 Two of the major components are health physics technicians (HPTs) and general radiation worker (crafts) groups.
 Human performance is impacted by several vital factors qualification and training.
 Selection, qualification and training requirements for facility personnel are generally governed by a commitment in the plant technical specifications (to an ANS standard).
 For HPTs and others, 10 CFR 50.120 (training rule) requires HPTs (including contractors) to be task qualified for their assigned normal and outage duties.

-1. Using data from the corrective action program, LERs, and audits, determine if human performance issues have contributed to performance deficiencies.
+1. Using data from the licensee’s corrective action program, LERs, and audits, determine if human performance issues have contributed to performance deficiencies.
 Evaluate the effectiveness of corrective actions by reviewing the corresponding commitments.
 Determine if the problems were reviewed by the appropriate level of management and prioritized according to their safety significance.
 Evaluate whether the corrective actions were technically correct, and developed and implemented in a timely manner.

 2. Review the following components of human performance, as related to the previously identified human performance issues.